AlexiWolf/wolf_engine_old/README.md

 ensure things work well, but I'm by no means an expert at this.
 I fully expect to make mistakes.
 Feedback and / or
 contribution is absolutely welcome, so feel free to create an issue for anything you feel could be done better.

+If you wish to contribute, please make sure you have read the [Contribution Guidelines](#Contribution).

 ### Design Goals

 - **Simple:** Offer sensible default options and a clean and simple API.
 Always remember to KISS.